 Friedreich’s ataxia (FA) is a rare, inherited, progressive disease that primarily affects the nerves and muscles.
 Named after the German scientist who first described it, FA causes loss of control of body movements (ataxia).
 It typically begins in childhood or adolescence and worsens with age.

 The first sign of FA is usually difficulty walking due to the loss of coordination of leg muscles.
 A person with FA will usually need a wheelchair within 10 years of symptom onset.
 Patients may be completely incapacitated by middle age and may have a shortened lifespan.

 What causes FA?

-In order for a child to develop FA, they must inherit two copies of the defective gene, one from each parent.
+A person will only develop FA if they have disease-causing mutations in both of their copies of the FXN gene — one inherited from each biological parent.
 In most cases, neither parent shows signs of FA, so they are often not aware that the disease runs in the family.